tlienart/Franklin.jl/docs/syntax/markdown.md

   \fig{./test}
 @@

 Figure style (for instance, if one wishes to modify figure width) can be further customized in two different ways.
-A first way is to define custom CSS for the figure.
+The first way is to define custom CSS for the figure.
 In the markdown, this comes down to writing:

 ```
 @@im-50